leadedge/leadedge.github.io/README.md

 ### SPOUT

-“Spout” is a video frame sharing system for Microsoft Windows, which allows sharing of OpenGL textures between applications in a similar way to [Syphon](http://syphon.v002.info/) for the Mac.
+“Spout” is a frame sharing system for Microsoft Windows, which allows sharing of OpenGL textures between applications in a similar way to [Syphon](http://syphon.v002.info/) for the Mac.
 Spout supports DirectX 9, DirectX 11 and OpenGL textures and includes a developer SDK and sample applications.
 Read the [Documentation](https://github.com/leadedge/Spout2/blob/master/SpoutSDK/Documentation/SpoutSDK.pdf).
 The Spout installer will set up a folder on your system that contains all the information required to develop your own applications as well as pre-built plugins, programs and utilities required for correct operation.
 **[Download](https://github.com/leadedge/Spout2/releases/download/2.006/Spout_2006_update-3.zip)**